 To put it simply, the real challenge is building an agency that runs like a well-oiled machine, not a one-man juggling act.

 That’s what this guide is about.
-From narrowing your niche to automating the boring stuff, from using AI tools that actually work to designing offers clients can’t ignore, let’s look at a few actionable ways you can grow your WordPress business in the coming months.
+From narrowing your niche to automating the boring stuff, from using AI tools that actually work to designing offers clients can’t ignore, let’s look at a few actionable ways you can grow your WordPress agency in the coming months.

 Refine Your Agency’s Core Focus